ceo777/diesel-attack-ton-nft/README.md

 ### Deploy to the mainnet

 > Credentials are stored in `env` directory in project root and used as environment variables.
-It must be created before deploying.
+It must be created with appropriate access permissions before deploying.
 >
 > It should contain the next files:
 >